theblacklotus/suicide-barbie/readme.txt

 o	random blah

-	 whilst typing this text, i got a word from Louie. as it turns out we will we have to change the tune. great stuff! it means binary release will be delayed for 'couple' days. stay tuned then :)
+	 whilst typing this text, i got a word from Louie. as it turns out we will have to change the tune. great stuff! it means that binary release will be delayed for 'couple' days. stay tuned then :)